-Fascist-types are quick and decisive like that.
+Fascist-types are quick like that.
 This is probably just the tip of the iceberg.

-Look, I'm not suggesting that anyone embrace this terrible moment, but some of y'all have made 1984 a best-seller again.
+I'm not suggesting that anyone embrace this terrible moment, but some of you have made 1984 a best-seller again.
 Clearly, you've already got dystopia on the brain, so why not venture into some less-charted dystopian territories?
 Sure, it'll be grim and sobering, but it could also be useful at this time—maybe?
-And if you're like me, you don't read for "fun" anyway.

 If you've seen the bullshit film adaptation, don't fret.
 The book is nothing like it.
 I promise.

 Originally one of the Bachman Books, The Running Man showcases some of Stephen King's most bleak and brutal writing.

 Meet protagonist Ben Richards.
 He's a poor city-dweller.
 He agrees to be hunted down like a dog by the entirety of the US police-state as part of a reality television program so he can get medicine for his dying baby daughter.
 And so his wife doesn't have to turn tricks anymore.

 The story takes readers on a panoramic tour of a near-future dystopian US that may strike them as uncomfortably relevant.
 Strap in for the ending, it's a magnum-opus symphony of violence.
 King at his absolute best, in my opinion

 Ah, the dystopian borderland.
 Violent racist ranchers, desolate terrain, and seedy underworld operatives make up Herrera's unique hellscape.
 The protagonist, a young woman named Makina, is thrown into a situation where she must navigate this deadly madness.

 Herrera's writing is both spare and rich.
 Signs Preceding the End of the World is haunting and politically potent.
 Certainly one of the best books I've read this year.

 If you haven't already read this one, I don't know if there's anything that can be done to help you.